 The initial public offering price of our Class A common stock is substantially higher than the net tangible book value per share of our Class A common stock.
 Therefore, if you purchase shares of our Class A common stock in this offering, you will pay a price per share that substantially exceeds our net tangible book value per share after this offering.
-Based on an assumed initial public offering price of \$25.50 per share, the mid-point of the price range set forth on the cover page of this prospectus, you will experience immediate dilution of \$26.73 per share, representing the difference between our pro forma net tangible book value per share at September 30, 2020 after giving effect to this offering and the initial public offering price.
-In addition, purchasers of Class A common stock in this offering will have contributed 88% of the aggregate price paid by all purchasers of our Class A common stock but will own only approximately 61% of our Class A common stock outstanding after this offering.
+Based on the initial public offering price of \$27.00 per share, you will experience immediate dilution of \$28.21 per share, representing the difference between our pro forma net tangible book value per share at September 30, 2020 after giving effect to this offering and the initial public offering price.
 See "Dilution" for more detail.